Fed policymakers lean into bigger rate hikes to fight inflation

 By Lindsay Dunsmuir and Ann Saphir

-"The Fed needs to move aggressively to keep inflation under control," St. Louis Fed President James Bullard told Bloomberg TV on Tuesday, repeating his call for the central bank to raise its benchmark overnight interest rate above 3% this year.
-"Faster is better," he said.
+"The Fed needs to move aggressively to keep inflation under control," St. Louis Fed President James Bullard told Bloomberg TV on Tuesday, calling for the central bank to raise its benchmark overnight interest rate to 3% this year.
+"Faster is better."

 Powell said the economy is strong enough to withstand higher borrowing costs without damaging the labor market and argued the best thing the Fed could do to ensure continued labor market strength is to get inflation under control.

-But traders are now also building bets that the Fed will start cutting interest rates next year.
+But traders are now also building bets that the Fed will start cutting interest rates by 2024, pricing of futures contracts shows.

 "The fixed income market squarely does not believe Powell's economic optimism: It is telling us that a soft landing, if the Fed goes down Powell's path, will not only be challenging - it will be impossible," wrote Roberto Perli, an economist at Piper Sandler.